ssvlabs/ssv-spec/p2p/SCORING.md

 ### Subnet Topic Params

+Subnet topics are used for exchanging consensus messages of multiple validator committees.
-Subnet topics are based on `attestation subnets` (ETH2) due to their similar nature/orientation.
+Params are based on `attestation subnets` (ETH2) due to their similar nature/orientation.

 The following arguments are used for constructing subnet topic score params: